111 Esperanza Dr Laredo, TX 78041(956) 728-2500

 If you have a business in the

 newspaper may be a good option for you.
 We now offer ways for

 businesses to get more exposure to potential customers and to grow

 how you can get started with internet advertising today.
+See why

 Penn had established a commercial printing business affiliate in San Antonio from an Austin Base.
 Recognizing the economic potentials of the border, he decided to bring his publishing equipment to Laredo, TX.
 His obituary, published in The Times, says Penn brought his family and equipment to Laredo in a wagon train, arriving on May 1, 1881.